- Home

 When it comes to your monthly, fortnightly or weekly mortgage repayments, you may choose to pay both the principal owing and the interest charges, or opt for interest-only payments.
 This can make a considerable impact on your loan costs.

 It's important to note that by choosing interest-only payments, your loan amount will not decrease, and it may take longer to pay off your loan.
-As a result, you may end up paying more interest on your property in total.
+As a result, you may end up paying more interest on your property in total over the long term.
 Further, interest-only mortgages often come with higher interest rates due to the risk involved, as there's a possibility that borrowers may struggle to afford the loan when it reverts to higher principal and interest repayments.

 Fixed or variable interest rate

-The interest rate type you choose may also affect the overall cost.
+The interest rate type you choose may also affect the loan's overall cost.
 Variable interest rates are subject to market fluctuation, with the amount of interest the lender charges influenced by the national cash rate set by the RBA.
-If the RBA keeps the cash rate on hold, the amount of interest you pay should remain steady.
+If the RBA keeps the cash rate on hold, the interest you pay should remain steady.
 If the cash rate is cut, your lender may pass the interest cut on to you, reducing your home loan repayments.
-But if the cash rate is increased, your interest payments should move in tandem, hiking your mortgage repayments.
+But if the cash rate is increased, your interest payments may also rise.

 Fixed rate home loans lock in their mortgage interest rates for typically 1-5 years.
 This can help to keep your repayments stable and comfortably affordable during the fixed period, which can prove especially valuable to first home buyers hoping to build up their initial equity.
 However, with one of these fixed home loans, you also won’t benefit from any savings if the RBA lowers the cash rate.